Rellotscrewdriver/Rellotscrewdriver/README.md

 - I'm aiming to make small indie games with other people or solo
 - I'm looking for a little collaboration because I suck at it currently
 - I'm secretly working on 2D beat 'em up game(dunno when I announce it)
-- Possible 2024 Resolution:
+- Possible 2025 Resolution(last year I failed to complete it so I have same goals):
 	- Learn Godot
 	- Learn C++ and its various tools
-  - Complete 100 days of code challenge
+  - Complete 100 days of code challenge again
-  Fun fact: This new theme is inspired by the [neon art deco](https://en.wikipedia.org/wiki/Miami#Culture_2) which was popularized by [Miami Vice](https://en.wikipedia.org/wiki/Miami_Vice), probably the only cops show with a sense of style and story-telling through music, aired between 1984-1990
+  Fun fact: This theme is inspired by the [neon art deco](https://en.wikipedia.org/wiki/Miami#Culture_2) which was popularized by [Miami Vice](https://en.wikipedia.org/wiki/Miami_Vice), probably the only cops show with a sense of style and story-telling through music, aired between 1984-1990
 <br />so hopefully people won't get confused by it's theme taken from [blackpink](https://www.youtube.com/channel/UCOmHUn--16B90oW2L6FRR3A)
 ---